 Research and Analysis – Once we have the necessary documentation, we set out to fully understand all the financial and operational aspects of your company.
 We will tour your business and its surroundings, learn your sales approach, and analyze your market position and your competition.
-APEX Mergers & Acquisitions valuation consultants research relevant economic factors, industry trends, revenue and earnings over recent past years and expectations for the future, potential risk factors and comparable industry transactions.
+APEX Mergers & Acquisitions valuation consultants research relevant economic factors, industry trends, revenue, and earnings over recent past years as well as expectations for the future, potential risk factors, and comparable industry transactions.

 Valuation Report Preparation – Using a variety of valuation methodologies, weighing the purpose of the valuation, and analyzing the data collected, APEX Mergers & Acquisitions valuation consultants will create a comprehensive report delineating our findings.
-You and the APEX Business Brokers or Mergers & Acquisitions consultant will review the report to make sure you fully understand the independent objective and supportable conclusions outline and to ensure that the report meets its intended purpose.
-All Apex valuation reports adhere to the Institute of Business Appraisers standards and Uniform Standard Professional Appraisal Practices.
+You and your consultant will review the report to make sure you fully understand the independent objective and supportable conclusions outlined and to ensure that the report meets its intended purpose.
+All APEX valuation reports adhere to the Institute of Business Appraisers standards and Uniform Standard Professional Appraisal Practices.

 What factors are considered when performing a Formal Business Valuation?